 Tap Define and a dictionary open up with the meaning of the word you just selected.

 Do you see the Manage button at the bottom left?
 Tap on it and you see a list of dictionaries that are available for download.
 As of iOS 7.1, Apple offers 12 dictionaries besides the two already in it (Apple Dictionary and English).

 The dictionaries include British English, Italian, Spanish, German, French, Dutch, Korean, Korean-English, Simplified Chinese (2) and Simplified Japanese (2).

 To download a new dictionary from the given list, just tap on the cloud icon and the dictionary will start to download.

-Prior to iOS 7.1 and 7.0, the way you added dictionaries was handled differently.
+Before iOS 7.1 and 7.0, the way you added dictionaries was handled differently.
 The new method is obviously much simpler although a little hidden.

-Also check out how to get different keyboard layouts on iOS 7.
+Also, check out how to get different keyboard layouts on iOS 7.